leoalexdeveloper/Magic-the-gathering---Api-consumer/README.md

 # Magic-the-gathering---Api-consumer
 Magic the gathering - Api consumer

-A application made using React to comsume a Magic the Gathering fan api: https://docs.magicthegathering.io/
+An application made using React to comsume a Magic the Gathering fan api: https://docs.magicthegathering.io/

 Link da aplicação: